“Thanks, guys!” called out Andy.

 “Over by these cabinets…if you look here…” pointed the old man.

 Andy looked over toward the east side of the kitchen where there were some cabinets and a countertop with a set of drawers underneath it.
 The old handyman directed Andy’s attention toward what looked like an old-fashioned intercom that rested upon the white wall in-between the countertop and the cabinets above.

 The old intercom was a big brown block of painted metal with the waffled circle of a black speaker upon it, a large red push button underneath said speaker.
-It looked seriously dated, something out of the 40s or 50s maybe.
+It looked seriously dated, like something out of the ’40s or ’50s, maybe.